CoderDojoGitHub/networking/networking/servers.md

 connection with telnet, but much much faster.

-### Persistent Two Way Communication - Guessing Game
+### Interactive Two Way Communication - Guessing Game

 Now that we can communicate back and forth, let's make it a little more interactive.
 Let's write a really simple number guessing game.
 Just like